 LOOKING TO SEE TOURS

 LOOKING TO SEE guided tours are available to any interested area school or organization.
 They are free of charge to all participants and led by trained, well-informed volunteers.
 Hands-on activities are available upon request.
-To book a tour, or if you would like to volunteer as a tour guide, simply contact Lizz Biswell by email or call 843-953-4422.
+Click here to download a PDF of the available activities.
+To book a tour, or if you would like to volunteer as a tour guide, contact Lizz Biswell by email or call 843-953-5957.

-NOW HEAR THIS!
-QR code based audio tours are available to every gallery visitor free of charge.
+NOW HEAR THIS! audio tours are available for some of our exhibitions.
+The QR code-based audio tours are available to every gallery visitor free of charge.
 QR codes are placed throughout the exhibition.
-Simply scan the QR code with a QR code reading app like SCAN or Red Laser to hear insights from the curator and more information on the artist and their work.
+Simply scan the QR code with a QR code reading app to hear insights from the curator and more information on the artist and their work.
 No smart device?
 No problem!
 The Halsey Institute has iPods available for check out at the attendant’s desk.

 ARTIST LECTURES accompany each exhibition the Halsey Institute originates.
-Depending on the artist and their work, the lectures may take place within the exhibition in the form of a gallery walk-through with the artist and curator.
-All artist lectures are advertised on our website, the exhibition brochure and Facebook.
-Sign up for our mailing list to be kept up on all the HICA happenings!
+When possible, the lectures may take place within the exhibition in the form of a gallery walk-through with the artist and curator.
+All artist lectures are advertised on the Halsey Institute’s website, season calendar, the exhibition brochure, and Facebook.
+Sign up for our mailing list to keep up on all of the Halsey Institute’s happenings!

-FILM SCREENINGS are held in conjunction with the Southern Circuit Tour of Independent Filmmakers.
-Each year, we show 6 independent films, three in the fall and three in the spring.
-The subject matter of the films varies greatly, but the filmmaker is always in attendance for Q & A and a discussion and there is always a reception following the film.
-The films are show on Thursdays at 7:00pm.
-For the 2012-2013 season, the film screening dates are September 27, October 25, November 15, February 28, March 28 and April 25.
-Join the discussions and expand your horizons!
-For a description of the films, filmmakers and a link to the trailers, click here.
+FILM SCREENINGS are held in conjunction with the Southern Circuit Tour of Independent Filmmakers and co-sponsored with CofC’s First-Year Experience program.
+Each year, the Halsey shows 6 independent films, three in the fall and three in the spring.
+The subject matter of the films varies greatly, but the filmmaker is always in attendance for Q & A and an audience discussion.
+A reception sponsored by Brown’s Court Bakery follows each film.
+The films are free and begin at 7:00pm.
+For the 2013-2014 season, the film screening dates are September 19, October 17, November 21, February 13, March 19, and April 17.
+Discover the value and magic of independent films!
+For a description of the films, filmmakers, and a link to the trailers, click here.